-Amanda Owens, head of the family team at Steeles Law comments: “This is an important change in the law and will be welcomed by many parents who wish to continue to play an important role in their children’s lives.
+The family team at Steeles Law comments: “This is an important change in the law and will be welcomed by many parents who wish to continue to play an important role in their children’s lives.
 It is great news that the importance of both parents is now going to be properly recognised by the Courts.
 Family practitioners will be able to reassure their clients when they are representing them in Children Act proceedings that they have a valuable and important role to play in their children’s lives and that this will be the starting point for the Court”.

 For more information on how the Steeles Law Family team you and your family, please call 01603 598000 or email email@example.com and a member of the team will be happy to assist.
 Appointments are available in Norwich, Diss and London offices.